pipelight/doc.pipelight/other_topics/why_detailed.md

 - keep execution fast by remaining minimal (suckless)
 - distribute lightweight binaries (for fast installation)
 - transparent in its logs and error messages
-- beeing and remaining open-source
+- being and remaining open-source
 - community driven

 ### The Automation for everyone